 Klein Curacao is home to a few interesting sites.
 One of them is an old abandoned lighthouse.
 Despite the fact that is has been vandalized over the years, it’s still an interesting site to visit.
 I could imagine decades ago, the lighthouse keeper living there and making sure the light was always on for passing boats.
 Of course now, with the aid of GPS and modern technology, it’s not as necessary.

 Another interesting site on the island is the shipwrecked freighter.
 It too has sat for decades and the sea has taken its toll on it.
 Rusting and falling apart, it still stands tall on the beach as if it’s refusing to fall over and give up.
-While it’s not easily accessible, it’s still an amazing site to see and a reminder of just how powerful the sea can be.
+While it’s not easily accessible, it’s still an amazing sight to see and a reminder of just how powerful the sea can be.

 While we strolled around, we heard the boat horn sound which meant it was time to head back for lunch.
 While we were busy walking the island and enjoying the sites, Pablo our captain, and Zariff were busy grilling beef, chicken, and sausage, and getting everything ready for us to eat.
 There was more than enough food to eat and the cold pasta salad and coleslaw were welcome additions on a hot day.

 Of course, I would be remiss if I didn’t mention the drink options.
-From water to beer to rum, there is something for everyone available and the crew were ready to mix up whatever adult beverage we desired.
+From water to beer to rum, there is something for everyone available and the crew was ready to mix up whatever adult beverage we desired.
 Charlie and I opted for a beer since we were planning on hitting the water and had the return trip still ahead of us.